eclipse-hono/hono/site/content/getting-started.md

 Now that the Hono instance is up and running you can use Hono's protocol adapters to upload some telemetry data and watch it being forwarded to the downstream consumer.

-The following sections will use the REST adapter to publish the telemetry data because it is very easy to access using a standard HTTP client like `curl` or [`HTTPie`](https://httpie.org/) from the command line.
+The following sections will use the HTTP adapter to publish the telemetry data because it is very easy to access using a standard HTTP client like `curl` or [`HTTPie`](https://httpie.org/) from the command line.

-Please refer to the [HTTP Adapter]({{< relref "http-adapter.md" >}}) documentation for additional information on how to access Hono's functionality via REST.
+Please refer to the [HTTP Adapter]({{< relref "http-adapter.md" >}}) documentation for additional information on how to access Hono's functionality via HTTP.

 {{% warning %}}
-The following sections assume that the REST adapter Docker container has been started on the local machine.
-However, if you started the REST adapter on another host or VM then make sure to replace *localhost* with the name or IP address of that (Docker) host.
+The following sections assume that the HTTP adapter Docker container has been started on the local machine.
+However, if you started the HTTP adapter on another host or VM then make sure to replace *localhost* with the name or IP address of that (Docker) host.
 {{% /warning %}}

 ### Registering a Device